 If your interests are not easily defined by just one section, consider these cross-sectional platform sessions.

-Organizers: Hiroshi Ishikawa, Yali Jia, and Stacey S. Choi
+Organizers: Yali Jia, Stacey S. Choi, and Kevin Chan

-(Anatomy, angiography and oximetry).
-This is a rapidly evolving technology that could have a significant impact on ophthalmic research and clinical studies.
-This MOI session provides the most updated information regarding visible OCT and discusses the current limitations and future directions.
+New advances in OCT, such as OCT angiography, OCT oximetry, and employment of adaptive optics, have been demonstrated in both clinical and research studies of ocular vascular and functional imaging.
+This is a rapidly evolving area that could have a significant impact on ophthalmic research and clinical studies.
+This MOI session provides the most updated information on advancement of functional OCT imaging for ocular circulation and discusses current limitations and future directions.

-Organizers: Eranga Vithana, Zi-Bing Jin, and Yutao Liu
+Organizers: Zi-Bing Jin, Yutao Liu, and Susanne Roosing